Research integrity

 Reporting misconduct

-If you are an organisation funded by UKRI and need to report a formal investigation into an allegation of research misconduct, please contact the relevant council:
+If you are an organisation funded by UKRI and need to report a formal investigation into an allegation of research misconduct in accordance with our policy on the governance of good research practice, contact the relevant council:

 These are confidential mailboxes monitored by research integrity leads and their teams.

 The policies set out below are council-specific.
-However, researchers are encouraged to adopt these principles and policies as they are widely applicable for the relevant type of research.
+However, we encourage researchers to adopt these principles and policies as they are widely applicable for the relevant type of research.

 Research England: Terms and conditions of grant